SexyParabola/VioletEnergies/README.md

 #RoBoLilly's VioletEnergies

 ## UPDATE!!
 7/27/2015
 ###VioletEnergies, The new adaptation of the VioletMod, Has been released.
-It's vary new and I'm shure it still has some bugs so let me know.
+It's vary new.
+I'm shure it has some bugs, so let me know if you see some and I'll get right on it.

 **Link to Curse Mod Page**